jaju-tavisca/ExploringConcurrency/scratch/concurrency_and_parallelism/README.md

 }
 ```

-**BRAMHA** I'll run the client that makes 4 connections to this server.
+**BRAMHA** As you can see, these are simply waiting in the queue to be served.

 ```shell
 $> java Client